The Freedman Center for Digital Scholarship

-- We value education as lifelong learners who push technical boundaries and explore interdisciplinary concepts.
+- pursuing lifelong learning, self-education and pushing technical boundaries and exploring interdisciplinary concepts.

-- We value the transformative nature of new media and its impact on research.
+- exploring the transformative impact of new media on research and digital literacy

 using technology to strengthen the clarity of information.

-- We value Open Access as a human and civil right.
+- educating the community about Open Access as a human and civil right.

-- We understand the impact that our scholarly work may have on our local communities in Cleveland and Northeast Ohio and our global communities, academic and nonacademic.
+- understanding that our scholarly work may impact our local communities in Cleveland and Northeast Ohio and our global communities, academic and nonacademic.